teknobilly/practical-python/Billy_ClassNotes_Section_2.md

 `dict.get(key, default) ` Use a default value incase there is no value

 ### Sets
-Sets are collection of unordered unique items
+Sets are collection of unordered unique items.
+Sets are for unique entries.
+You would not store data in sets, more likely for a list of tags, or column names.
+Set items can be added, removed, joined, intersected, and differenced.

 ```python
 tech_stocks = { 'IBM', 'AAPL', 'MSFT' }
 # Alternative syntax